 So what would be the definition of true causal therapy?
-Besides knowing what the real causes are, its aim is a complete transformation of the problem structure, its full dissolution with lasting and stable positive consequences.
+Besides knowing what the real causes are, its aim is a complete transformation of the problem structure and its full dissolution with lasting and stable positive consequences.
 To reach this ideal, we need to respect the general structure of the human mind and know that each problem consists of the symptoms, the cause, and the source.
 Symptoms are contents of the conscious mind, causes of the unconscious, and source of the superconscious mind.
-Therefore the right way to deal with a problem is to go step by step through all its basic elements and dissolve the symptoms first, then the causal structure and finally its source.
+Therefore, the right way to deal with a problem is to go step by step through all its basic elements and dissolve the symptoms first, then the causal structure, and finally, its source.

 PRECONDITIONS FOR CAUSAL THERAPY

-Answering the question “what to treat when we have a problem?” or “to whom to go and which therapeutic system to apply?” it is best to use some form of symptomatic therapy, especially when it comes to physical illness, and simultaneously an adequate form of causal therapy.
-As I have already said – all human problems, whether they are physical or psychological, derive from disregard of natural laws and the dimensions of existence.
-That's why the symptomatic therapy cannot be enough.
+Answering the question “What to treat when we have a problem?” or “To whom to go and which therapeutic system to apply?” it is best to use some form of symptomatic therapy, especially when it comes to physical illness, and simultaneously an adequate form of causal therapy.
+As I have already said – all human problems, whether they are physical or psychological, derive from a disregard for natural laws and the dimensions of existence.
+That’s why symptomatic therapy cannot be enough.

 SUBTLE DIMENSIONS OF EXISTENCE

 So, what are the dimensions of our existence, the ones that we tend to disrespect?
-Our physical body exists within the first six dimensions: space – with height, width, depth, and time – with the past, present and future.
-If we don’t respect these dimensions, we will probably get hurt, sometimes physically, sometimes emotionally and usually in both ways.
+Our physical body exists within the first six dimensions: space – with height, width, depth, and time – with the past, present, and future.
+If we don’t respect these dimensions, we will probably get hurt, sometimes physically, sometimes emotionally, and usually in both ways.
 For example, if we get to the intersection and the traffic light is red, and we don’t respect this space-time constraint and stubbornly want to cross the road, it may happen that we get hurt, first and foremost physically and then emotionally.
-If we survive, our body may be severely damaged and will need a lot of therapeutic interventions to be brought back to the original state.
-If it ever happens, though, because the conventional medicine has not advanced so much that the therapy is always a hundred percent effective.
+If we survive, our bodies may be severely damaged and will need a lot of therapeutic interventions to be brought back to their original state.
+If it ever happens, though, because conventional medicine has not advanced so much, the therapy is always a hundred percent effective.
 The most likely scenario is that our body will be permanently damaged, to a lesser or greater extent.
-And by damaging our body, our psyche will also be harmed, so we will need to undertake a series of therapeutic interventions to get back to normal.
+By damaging our bodies, our psyche will also be harmed, so we will need to undertake a series of therapeutic interventions to get back to normal.
 It is best to be healthy and not undergo any therapy, but sometimes we lack awareness and disregard the fundamental dimensions of existence, which eventually forces us to submit to some form of therapy.